berda-ak/covertovert/code/README.md

 >
 This information is sourced from the [NIST Computer Security Resource Center](https://csrc.nist.gov/glossary/term/covert_storage_channel#:~:text=Definitions%3A,read%20by%20the%20second%20entity.).
 Accessed on 27.12.2024.

 There exists numerous covert storage channel types, we used Packet Bursting method.
-Other storage channel methods such as Packet Size Variation and Protocol Field Manipulation implemented by our peers can be found via the main branch of this repository.
+Other storage channel methods such as Packet Size Variation and Protocol Field Manipulation implemented by our peers can be found via the main branch of this forked repository.

 ## How does Packet Bursting Work?